By Tim Walker

 The first thing that you should do is put down your keyboard and step away from your computer.
 While there are some reputable moving companies that have web sites, nearly all of the victims that contact us found their moving company on the Internet.
 The Internet will come in handy later, but for now let’s start local.

-Your next step is to pick up your phone book, or call your local real estate agents and find at least three moving companies that have offices in your area.
+Start by asking friends who have moved recently, and call a few local real estate agents and find at least three moving companies that have offices in your area.
 Try to find moving companies that have been in business at least ten years, and do not hire a moving broker.
 Current consumer protection laws related to household goods brokers are insufficiently written, and enforced.

 Set up appointments for three moving companies to come to your house and do an in-home estimate in the order of your least favorite to your most favorite company.
 If they won’t come to your house to do an in-home estimate, move on and find another company.
 Find out up front if the company will be doing the move themselves, or if they will be sub-contracting the job to another company.
 If they won’t be moving you then you should move on to another company.
 You should also visit their office and make sure that the company is who they say they are.
 Check out their trucks and storage facility.
 Make sure that their trucks are permanently marked with the company’s name.
 Many rogue movers will show up on the day of the move with a magnetic sign attached to the door of a rental truck, so it’s good to know as much about them as you can ahead of time.